-13. Use of our report
+Use of our report

-This report is made solely to the company's members, as a body, in accordance our engagement letter dated 9 June 2022 and solely for the purpose of meeting the listing requirements of the London Stock Exchange - Alternative Investment Market.
-Our audit work has been undertaken so that we might state to the company's members those matters we are required to state to them in an auditor's report and for no other purpose.
-To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the company and the company's members as a body, for our audit work, for this report, or for the opinions we have formed.
+This report is made solely to the Company's members, as a body, in accordance with our engagement letter and solely for the purpose of meeting the listing requirements of the London Stock Exchange - Alternative Investment Market.
+Our audit work has been undertaken so that we might state to the Company's members those matters we are required to state to them in an auditor's report and for no other purpose.
+To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Company and the Company's members as a body, for our audit work, for this report, or for the opinions we have formed.